-Significant risk - misstatement due to fraud or error What is the risk?
-Our identified response to the risk As identified in ISA (UK) 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Significant risk - misstatement due to fraud or error

+As identified in ISA (UK) 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.

 We identify and respond to this fraud risk on every audit engagement.
-In the 2017/18, we identified a number of audit adjustments which were material to the financial statements in relation to the Council's areas of estimate and judgement.
-These were in relation to the accounting for the Council's pension liabilities, property, plant and equipment and the reserves position at yearend.
-Given the nature of the adjustments we did not identify a specific attempt to alter the financial position of the Council, and through our planning procedures we have not identified a specific account where the risk of management override is higher than generally throughout the financial statements.
-Identifying fraud risks during the planning stages.
-Inquiry of management about risks of fraud and the controls put in place to address those risks.
-Understanding the oversight given by those charged with governance of management's processes over fraud.
-Consideration of the effectiveness of management's controls designed to address the risk of fraud.
-Determining an appropriate strategy to address those identified risks of fraud.
-Performing mandatory procedures regardless of specifically identified fraud risks, including testing of journal entries and other adjustments in the preparation of the financial statements.
-Specific focus on the accounting for any identified key areas of judgement and estimates in the financial statements.
+Beyond the noted risk around recognition of income and expenditure, we have not identified a specific account where the risk of management override is higher than generally throughout the financial statements.

+- ➤ Identifying fraud risks during the planning stages. - Inquiry of management about risks of fraud and the controls put in place to address those risks. - Understanding the oversight given by those charged with governance of management's processes over fraud. - Consideration of the effectiveness of management's controls designed to address the risk of fraud. - > Determining an appropriate strategy to address those identified risks of fraud. - Performing mandatory procedures regardless of specifically identified fraud risks, including testing of journal entries and other adjustments in the preparation of the financial statements. - Specific focus on the accounting for any identified key areas of judgement and estimates in the financial statements and significant and unusual transactions.